alphagov/paas-tech-docs/source/documentation/deploying_services/postgres.md

 For more details about how the RDS backup system works, see [Amazon's DB Instance Backups documentation](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.BackingUpAndRestoringAmazonRDSInstances.html) [external page].

+### Restoring a PostgreSQL service snapshot

+As a tenant it is possible to create a copy of any exiting PostgreSQL service instance using the latest snapshot of the RDS instance.
+These snapshots are taken during [the daily backups described above](#postgresql-service-backup).

+This can be useful, for instance, to clone a production database to be used for testing or batch processing.

+In order to restore from a snapshot:

+ 1. Get the `GUID` of the existing instance by running:

+    ``cf service SERVICE_INSTANCE --guid``

+    for example:

+    ``cf service my-pg-service --guid``

+    This shall return a `GUID` like `32938330-e603-44c6-810e-b4f12d7d109e`

+ 2. Trigger the creation of a new service based on the snapshot with

+    ``cf create-service SERVICE PLAN SERVICE_INSTANCE -c '{"restore_from_latest_snapshot_of": "GUID"}'``

+    where SERVICE is the service you want, PLAN must be the same plan used in the original instance, SERVICE_INSTANCE is a unique, descriptive name for this instance of the service copy, and GUID the `GUID` from the original service instance obtained before; for example:

+    ``cf create-service postgres M-dedicated-9.5 my-pg-service-copy  -c '{"restore_from_latest_snapshot_of": "32938330-e603-44c6-810e-b4f12d7d109e"}'``

+ 3. As described in [Setting up a PostgreSQL service](#setting-up-a-postgresql-service), it may take some time (5 to 10 minutes) for the service instance to be set up.
+To find out its status, run:

+    ``cf service SERVICE_INSTANCE``

+    for example:

+    ``cf service my-pg-service``

+ 4. Once the service status reported by the above command is 'create succeeded', you can use the instance as any other instance.
+See [Setting up a PostgreSQL service](#setting-up-a-postgresql-service) for more details.

+This feature has currently some limitations:

+ * Only the lastest snapshot will be used.
+It is not possible to trigger adhoc an immediate creation of a snapshot, they will be created during [the daily backups described above](#postgresql-service-backup).
+ * The instance to restore from must exist when the restore operation is triggered.
+You cannot restore from a service that has been deleted.
+ * You must explicitly pass the `GUID` of the instance, queried with `cf service SERVICE_INSTANCE --guid`.
+ * You must use the same plan than the original service instance.
+The plan of the original service instance can be queried with `cf service SERVICE_INSTANCE`
+ * You must create the new service instance in the same organisation and space than the original service instance.
+This is to prevent unauthorised access to data between spaces.
+To copy the data to a different organisation and/or space, it must be exported and imported using alternative methods, for example using [`pg_dump`](https://www.postgresql.org/docs/9.5/static/backup-dump.html) and [`pg_restore`](https://www.postgresql.org/docs/9.5/static/app-pgrestore.html) via [SSH tunnels](#creating-tcp-tunnels-with-ssh).

 ### Read replicas

 Amazon RDS has the capability to provide a read replica: a read-only copy of your PostgreSQL database.
 This can be useful for performance, availability or security reasons.